soheibshb10/Students-Courses/README.md

 ## <span style="color:white">Backend:</span>

-- **repository layer**: is responsible for database operations.
+- **entity layer**: is responsible for database operations.
 Hibernate uses Data Jpa dependency which is linked to MySQL.
+- **repository layer**: is responsible to implement sql query in the specific table.
 - **controller layer**: to control Restful APIs.
 - **exception layer**: to catch exceptions.
 - **service layer**: to manipulate the logic of this application.